 Start point: Yung Shue Wan Village

 For a seaside adventure, take the family on a walk around the villages of Hoi Ha and Pak Sha O. Located in the far north of the Sai Kung Peninsula, Hoi Ha Wan Marine Park has diverse marine life.

-Beyond Hoi Ha village, there's a small pier where you can snorkel and explore the coral close to the shore.
-You might even be able to spot crabs scurrying around or swim past bright fish and sea cucumbers.
-The beaches at Hoi Ha Wan have crystal clear waters and white sand – you'll feel miles away from the main city!
+Beyond Hoi Ha village, there's a small pier where you can snorkel and explore the coral close to shore. – you might even spot a few crabs scurrying around!
+The beaches at Hoi Ha Wan have crystal clear waters and white sand, providing you with a perfectly calming haven away from the city.